Implan-Group/api/impact/readme.md

   * Proprietor Income
   * Other Property Type Income
   * Tax on Production and Imports

-*NOTE: HashId, URID, or UserModelId must be supplied, but all 3 are not required.

 #### Response
 * Id
 * Urid